 Drug Rehab in Charlotte: How to Explain Your Addiction to Loved Ones

-Broadly defined, addiction is the inability to stop engaging in a behavior regardless of the adverse consequences that result from the behavior.
+Broadly defined, addiction is the inability to stop engaging in behavior regardless of the adverse consequences that result from the behavior.

 Drug Rehab in Charlotte | Addiction

-According to addictionandrecovery.org, “Addiction can be physical or psychological, and is oftentimes both.
+According to addictionandrecovery.org, “Addiction can be physical or psychological and is oftentimes both.
 This is especially the case with addictions to substances such as alcohol and/or illicit drugs.
 Although many people think of drugs and alcohol when the term ‘addiction’ is used, there are a plethora of other addictions an individual could have including gambling, pornography, food, the internet, and various other things.
 As made plain by various statistics regarding addiction, it remains a profound and potentially problematic issue in this contemporary era.”

-The Substance Abuse and Mental Health Services Administration’s National Survey on Drug Use and Health revealed that 9.3% of people 12 and older required treatment as a result of an alcohol or illegal drug problem.
+The Substance Abuse and Mental Health Services Administration’s National Survey on Drug Use and Health revealed that 9.3% of people 12 and older required treatment as a result of alcohol or illegal drug problem.

 Admitting that you have a substance abuse problem can be one of the hardest things you’ll ever do in life.
 Whether you’re admitting the addiction to yourself or your loved ones, it will be a difficult and emotional thing.
 Thankfully, once you do admit your problem, you can then begin the recovery process.

-Confessing your dependency to loved ones is significant in recovery, as not doing so can aid in maintaining a disposition of secrecy that can cause a relapse.
+Confessing your dependency on loved ones is significant in recovery, as not doing so can aid in maintaining a disposition of secrecy that can cause a relapse.
 Becoming clean means coming clean.
 Sharing your burdens with your loved ones is a major step in the right direction.